ksu-hmi/Medication-Management-Tool/projectroadmap.md

 - [x] Create a code repository in KSU-HMI organization and ensure each member has 'Admin' role - Ann
 - [x] Create a readme.md file and commit any appropriate changes - Bunmi
 - [x] Update readme.md file with project description and goals - Bunmi and Calise
+- [x] Create projectroadmap.md file - Ann
 - [ ] Explore project-related Python codes and ensure they run properly
 - [x] Clone an existing repository to the team page - Calise
+- [x] Update tasks for each sprint on the projectroadmad.md file - Ann and Calise

 # Sprint 2